Falcon 9 Block 5: Improvements

 Since the debut of Block 5, SpaceX has continued to iterate on its design, manufacturing processes, and operational procedures.
 Among other changes, the initial Block 5 boosters did not have the redesigned composite overwrapped pressure vessel (COPV2) tanks.
 The first booster with COPV2 tanks was booster B1047 on the Es'hail 2 mission on November 15, 2018, and the second booster using the COPV2 tanks was CRS-16/B1050, which had its first launch on December 5, 2018.
+Later Block 5 boosters are also easier to prepare for flight, so SpaceX "prefer to retire" older cores by assigning them to expendable missions when possible.

+A pressure relief valve was added to the grid fins’ hydraulic system following a stall that resulted in a landing failure in 2018.
+Similarly, after a booster was damaged at sea in 2022, much of the fleet was upgraded with "self-leveling" landing legs.
+These legs help ensure the booster can be properly secured to the Octograbber, even in suboptimal sea states.

 To improve the rocket's performance, SpaceX has tweaked throttle settings and separation timings.

-Later Block 5 boosters are also easier to prepare for flight, so SpaceX "prefer to retire" older cores by assigning them to expendable missions when possible.
+Mission extension kits

+SpaceX CRS-18 featured a Falcon mission-extension kit to the standard second stage, which equipped the second stage with a dark-painted band (for thermal control), extra COPVs for pressurization control, and additional TEA-TEB ignition fluid.
+The upgrades afforded the second stage with the endurance needed to inject the payloads directly into geosynchronous or high energy orbit where the second stage needs hours after launch.
+Based on mission requirements, they are Medium Coast & Long Coast kits, i.e., the number of helium bottles for pressurization and added batteries for power and other hardware to make sure that the fuel and stages systems operate as long as needed.

+Short nozzle second stage

+The Transporter-7 mission marked the debut of a second stage with a Merlin 1D Vacuum engine with a shorter nozzle extension designed to accelerate production and reduce costs.
+Unlike the first stage, the second stage on the Falcon 9 is not reused.
+This variant sacrifices 10% thrust in exchange for a 75% reduction in material usage, primarily the rare metal niobium.
+As a result, SpaceX can triple its launch frequency using the same amount of this critical resource.
+Due to its reduced performance, this nozzle is exclusively used on missions with lower performance requirements.

 Human rating

 The NASA certification processes of the 2010s specified seven flights of any launch vehicle without major design changes before the vehicle would be NASA-certified for human spaceflight, and allowed to fly NASA astronauts.

-The Block 5 design launched astronauts for the first time on May 30, 2020, on a NASA-contracted flight labelled Crew Dragon Demo-2.
+The Block 5 design launched astronauts for the first time on May 30, 2020, on a NASA-contracted flight, Crew Dragon Demo-2.
 This was the first crewed orbital spaceflight launched from the United States since the final Space Shuttle mission in 2011, and the first ever operated by a commercial provider.

+Specifications

+Specifications and characteristics are as follows: